As a parent of a child with CVI, you most likely deal with feeding challenges.

 Many CVI families are not only on a CVI journey but a feeding journey as well.
 Some children with CVI had difficulty gaining enough weight early in their lives; some use feeding tubes; some require years of feeding therapy; some have difficulty chewing.
 Add CVI into this complicated mix, and eating becomes one of the biggest challenges for many kids with CVI.

-The CVI visual behaviors and characteristics make it hard for kids with CVI to access mealtime.
+The CVI visual behaviors make it hard for some kids with CVI to access mealtime.
 This can result in outward behaviors or only being able to eat for just a few minutes.

 Eating is a substantial visual-motor task that requires upper limb precision.
 Many children with CVI have difficulty with reaching while maintaining visual attention, reaching accuracy, and looking while exploring an object.
 You might notice your child never looking at their food while picking it up with a hand and placing it in their mouth.
 Cluttered table tops can further reduce hand-eye coordination.
 Learning to use utensils can be extremely difficult because it involves a tremendous amount of eye-hand coordination.
 A young adult with CVI shared that she can’t use a fork or a knife, but spoons are easy for her.
 You might notice your child putting their face close to the plate to support visual attention and reduce the amount of reach needed.

 Various food items bunched together on a plate are visual clutter.
-Many individuals with CVI are not able to tolerate too many objects at once.
-The food can blend together, and the scattered array on the plate can make the presentation of food too visually complex.
+Many individuals with CVI cannot tolerate too many objects at once.
+The food can blend together, and the scattered array on the plate can make the presentation of food too visually cluttered and crowded.

 Many children with CVI have visual field loss—left and right peripheral fields, upper visual field, or lower visual field.
 While eating, your child may miss food on a particular side of the plate, the cup placed on the table, or a utensil next to the plate.

 If there are any competing sensory inputs—noise, TV, talking at the dinner table, movement of others, pets running around, distracting lights—a child with CVI may have difficulty maintaining visual attention.
 A busy environment can cause frustration, agitation, and increased fatigue while a child with CVI is trying to engage in the complicated process of feeding.
-Eating in new and busy environments, such as a restaurant, can further increase anxiety and stress.
+Eating with a large group of people (i.e., school cafeteria or during parties and holidays) or in new and busy environments, such as a restaurant, can further increase anxiety and stress.

 Imagine all the different forms and shapes of food.
 Let’s take sweet potatoes, for example, and all the different presentations: mashed in a little heap, mashed while still in the skin, roasted in cubes or long strips.
 Visual recognition of food is a challenge for children with CVI.
 Some CVI parents share that their child prefers the same foods, foods that look a certain way or are cut in specific ways.
 Many kids with CVI will request only their favorite cup, spoon or plate, and refuse to use anything different.